hongda-zhu/Avarus-App/README.md

 # Avarus

-Avarus is a mobile game that has a fictional stock market.
-When the user makes the account registration for the first time, this user will obtain a predetermined initial budget of the fictitious currency which he can use it to invest and earn profits by doing the operations of buying and selling of such assets.
+Avarus is a mobile app-game which has a fictional stock market.
+User makes the account registration for the first time, this user will obtain a predetermined initial budget of the fictitious currency which he can use it to invest and earn profits by doing the operations of buying and selling of such assets.

 ![head](https://media0.giphy.com/media/rM0wxzvwsv5g4/giphy.gif?cid=790b7611c5bc1b46948fd8d6dcea108f680b353f908a6175&rid=giphy.gif)